 - A strangulated femoral hernia occurs when the hernia blocks the supply of blood to part of the intestine.
 Strangulation of the intestine can lead to tissue death and gangrene and is a life-threatening condition that requires immediate surgical intervention.

 An umbilical hernia forms when part of the intestine or fatty tissue protrudes through an opening in the abdominal muscles near to the navel, causing the belly button to swell.
 This type of hernia may develop in babies if the opening that the umbilical cord passes through does not close properly after birth.
 This hernia can also affect adults, possibly due to repeated abdominal strain.

-The cause of this type of hernia is not completely clear, but it is thought that hiatus hernia may occur as the a result of the diaphragm weakening due to pressure on the abdomen or ageing.
+The cause of this type of hernia is not completely clear, but it is thought that hiatus hernia may occur as a result of the diaphragm weakening due to pressure on the abdomen or aging.